lamasatech/lamastech-hardware-sdk/README.md

 -   If the set application does not have a desktop icon, you need to specify the class name

--   Example: Specify the package name android.app.smdt.apidemo Specify the class name android.app.smdt.apidemo/.MainActivity
+-   Example: Specify the package name com.google.android.gallery3d Specify the class name com.google.android.gallery3d/.MainActivity

 | Parameters | Description |
 |:--|:--|